AI has transformed the relationship between customers and businesses, along with customer expectations and what they consider good customer service.

-Automation also has an impact on job satisfaction.
-As customer service reps are relieved of repetitive manual tasks, thanks to technology like chatbots and virtual assistants, they can focus on more fulfilling tasks and offer more personalized customer experiences.
+Automation also has a positive impact on job satisfaction.
+AI frees customer service reps from repetitive and manual work, so they can focus on more fulfilling tasks.
 According to Aspect’s survey on chatbot perception, 79% of agents feel that handling more complex issues improves their skills.

-For instance, customer support agents may incorrectly tag sales inquiries and route them to the wrong department.
-Humans also have different ideas of what’s urgent, or _what’s _negative or positive, leading to inconsistencies when tagging.
+For instance, customer support agents will have different ideas of what an urgent, or negative query is, leading to inconsistencies when tagging data.
 Machines, on the contrary, make decisions based on one set of rules, so they are less prone to errors and bias.

 Since AI-powered tools are more accurate, businesses can rely on insights they receive and make decisions based on their data.
-For example, if a SaaS company notices that a large portion of negative support tickets are related to ease of use, this might prompt them to create a guide on how to use their software.
+For example, if customer agents notice that a large amount of negative support tickets are related to ease of use, they can send this feedback to the product team so they can take quick action.